kriebb/kriebb.github.io/_posts/2023-07-22-exploring-aspnet-core-mvc-an-in-depth-look-at-jquery-validate-scripts.md

 ---
 date: 2023-07-22
 title: "Exploring Asp.net Core MVC: An In-Depth Look at JQuery Validate Scripts"
-datePublished: Sat Jul 22 2023 18:29:12 GMT+0000 (Coordinated Universal Time)
+datePublished: 2023-07-22T18:29:12Z
 cuid: clkecgo23000509jo4a3v7831
 slug: exploring-aspnet-core-mvc-an-in-depth-look-at-jquery-validate-scripts
 cover: /assets/images/blog/exploring-aspnet-core-mvc-an-in-depth-look-at-jquery-validate-scripts/2023-07-22-exploring-aspnet-core-mvc-an-in-depth-look-at-jquery-validate-scripts.cover.jpeg
 tags: mvc jquery aspnet-core validation unobtrusive
 ---

-# Previously on...
+## Previously on...

 [In a previous blog post, I described LibMan or Npm for a new project.](https://dotnet.kriebbels.me/upgrade-your-client-side-script-approach-in-a-basic-dotnet-aspnet-core-mvc-app) I explored how to manage the required scripts.
 I find it important to understand the history of things.
 This helps me to learn why we use this technology, and what were the shortcomings of the previous tech.
 [Understanding history helps build the future.](https://www.uopeople.edu/blog/why-is-history-important/)

-# Context
+## Context

 During my education at [BINF at Hogeschool Gent](https://www.hogent.be/sites/hogent/assets/File/DOW/TI%20201103%20VIRA%20HoGent.pdf), I was primarily taught ASP.NET WebForms as the go-to framework for web development.
 I focused more on backend development in my career.
 A new project starts and I realized that I missed out on the advancements in web development.
 Creating a scaffolded Asp.net core MVC Project led me to understand the history a bit better of ASP.NET MVC, AJAX, and jQuery.

 ## ASP.NET WebForms drawbacks
 ASP.NET WebForms is a framework introduced by Microsoft for building web applications using the .NET platform.
 It was similar to Windows Forms development.
 That allowed us to create web pages that closely resembled desktop user interfaces.

 However, using ASP.NET WebForms has several drawbacks.
 I will not go into the details of what it was in detail.
 I will address the issues that web forms had.

-* The tight integration of server controls with HTML and JavaScript made it difficult to test and maintain applications.
+- The tight integration of server controls with HTML and JavaScript made it difficult to test and maintain applications.

-* The complex view state management mechanism resulted in large and complex view states, negatively impacting performance.
+- The complex view state management mechanism resulted in large and complex view states, negatively impacting performance.

-* The postback model used in WebForms caused full page reloads for each user interaction.
+- The postback model used in WebForms caused full page reloads for each user interaction.
 That leads to slower user experiences.

 ## Introduction of AJAX and ASP.NET AJAX
 In 2005, the concept of AJAX (Asynchronous JavaScript and XML) emerged as a way to enable server communication but without a full page reload!
 Microsoft recognized the potential of AJAX and integrated it into the ASP.NET framework with the release of ASP.NET AJAX in 2007.

 Using Ajax in web forms provided developers with server controls, client libraries, and toolkits.
 Features such as partial page rendering, update panels, and rich client-side controls improved the interactivity of web applications.